poanetwork/poa-governance-notifications/README.md

 ### Testing

-You can run `poagov`'s tests to ensure that it everything is working properly:
+You can run `poagov`'s tests to ensure that everything is working properly:

     $ cargo test --release

-The test suite will verify: that the required env-vars are found the `.env` file, that each network's JSON-RPC server can be reached, and that each contract ABI can be loaded.
+The test suite will verify: that the required env-vars are found in the `.env` file, that each network's JSON-RPC server can be reached, and that each contract ABI can be loaded.